 Modality: In person

-Tuition: $8,973 full-time (9 month) tuition, not including fees
+Tuition: $8,973 full-time (9 month) tuition, $26,919 estimated total program cost

 Program Overview:

 The M.S. in counseling program prepares candidates for counseling in diverse educational settings.
 The program focuses on cultural humility and the importance of reflective examination and interpersonal and professional growth.
 The program offers the PPS credential, and Child Welfare and Attendance authorization.
-And, the program is committed to responsive practice adn grounded scholarship to provide training that is connected with the current needs in schools.
+And, the program is committed to responsive practice and grounded scholarship to provide training that is connected with the current needs in schools.

 California State University, East Bay